Does Science Support Music Education For Kids?

 Does Music Promote Emotional Well-Being in Kids?

 In addition to cognitive benefits, music lessons have also been shown to promote emotional well-being in children.
 A study by Rickard et al. (2013) found that children who participated in music lessons exhibited greater improvements in self-esteem and mental health compared to those who did not receive music training.
-The researchers concluded that music education can play a vital role in fostering children's emotional development and overall well-being.
+The researchers concluded that music education can play a big role in fostering children's emotional development and overall well-being.

 (Source: Rickard, N. S., Appelman, P., James, R., Murphy, F., Gill, A., & Bambrick, C. J. (2013).
 Orchestrating life skills: The effect of increased school-based music classes on children's social competence and self-esteem.
 International Journal of Music Education, 31(3), 292-309.)